J-M-Nichols/MapGenerator/ReadMe.md

 ### Methods

+#### Getters

+- `areValuesAtIndexesEqual(indexA: index, indexB: index): boolean`: Determines if the values at two given indexes are equal using the provided equality function.
+- `isValueAtIndexEqualToValue(index: index, value: T): boolean`: Checks if the value at a given index is equal to a specified value.
+- `areValuesEqual(valueA: T, valueB: T): boolean`: Determines if two values are equal using the provided equality function.
+- `isIndexUnwalkable(index: index): boolean`: Checks if the value at a given index is equal to the unwalkable value.
+- `isValueUnwalkable(value: T): boolean`: Determines if a given value is equal to the unwalkable value.
+- `isIndexWalkable(index: index): boolean`: Checks if the value at a given index is equal to the walkable value.
+- `isValueWalkable(value: T): boolean`: Determines if a given value is equal to the walkable value.
-- `getMultArray(): T[][]`: Returns the current map array.
+- `getMultArray(): T[][]`: Returns the current multidimensional array.
 - `getWidth(): number`: Returns the width of the map.
 - `getHeight(): number`: Returns the height of the map.
-- `getBaseValue(): T`: Returns the base value used in the map.
+- `getWalkableValue(): T`: Returns the walkable value used in the map.
-- `setBaseValue(newBaseValue: T): MapGenerator<T>`: Sets a new base value for the map.
+- `getUnwalkableValue(): T`: Returns the unwalkable value used in the map.
-- `logMap(): MapGenerator<T>`: Logs the map to the console.
-- `isValidIndex(index: [number, number]): boolean`: Checks if an index is within map bounds.
+- `isValidIndex(index: index): boolean`: Checks if a given index is within the bounds of the map.
-- `getValueAtIndex(index: [number, number]): T`: Gets the value at a specific index.
+- `getValueAtIndex(index: index): T`: Retrieves the value at a specified index.
+- `getAllIndexesForValue(value: T): index[]`: Returns an array of indexes where the specified value is found.
+- `getWalkableIndexes(): index[]`: Returns an array of indexes with the walkable value.
+- `getUnwalkableIndexes(): index[]`: Returns an array of indexes with the unwalkable value.
+- `getPath(startingIndex: index, endingIndex: index): index[] | null`: Finds a path between two indexes or returns null if no path is available.

+#### Setters

+- `changeGeneratedType(generatedType: generatedType): mapGenerator<T>`: Changes the current generated type.
+- `changeEqualityFunction(equalityFunction: equalityFunctionType<T>): mapGenerator<T>`: Changes the current equality function.
+- `setWalkableValue(newWalkableValue: T): mapGenerator<T>`: Sets a new walkable value for the map.
+- `setUnwalkableValue(newUnwalkableValue: T): mapGenerator<T>`: Sets a new unwalkable value for the map.
-- `setValueAtIndex(index: [number, number], value: T): MapGenerator<T>`: Sets a value at a specific index.
+- `setValueAtIndex(index: index, value: T): mapGenerator<T>`: Sets a value at a specified index.
+Throws an error if the index is not valid.
-- `setValueAtIndexes(value: T, ...indexes: [number, number][]): MapGenerator<T>`: Sets a value at multiple specified indexes.
+- `setValueAtIndexes(value: T, ...indexes: index[]): mapGenerator<T>`: Sets a value at multiple specified indexes.
-- `setValuesAtIndexes(...indexValues: { value: T, index: [number, number] }[]): MapGenerator<T>`: Sets values at specified indexes using an array of index-value pairs.
+- `setValuesAtIndexes(...indexValues: indexValue<T>[]): mapGenerator<T>`: Sets values at specified indexes using an array of index-value pairs.
+- `setWalkableValueAtIndex(index: index): mapGenerator<T>`: Sets the walkable value at a specified index if it is valid.
+- `setWalkableValueAtIndexes(...indexes: index[]): mapGenerator<T>`: Sets the walkable value at multiple specified indexes.
-- `setBaseValueAtIndex(index: [number, number]): MapGenerator<T>`: Sets the base value at a specific index if it is valid.
+- `setUnwalkableValueAtIndex(index: index): mapGenerator<T>`: Sets the unwalkable value at a specified index if it is valid.
+- `setUnwalkableValueAtIndexes(...indexes: index[]): mapGenerator<T>`: Sets the unwalkable value at multiple specified indexes.
-- `fillWithValue(value: T): MapGenerator<T>`: Fills the entire map with a specified value.
+- `fillWithValue(value: T): mapGenerator<T>`: Fills the entire multidimensional array with a specified value.

+#### Helpers

+- `logMap(): mapGenerator<T>`: Logs the current state of the multidimensional array to the console.
+- `static shuffleArray<U>(array: U[]): U[]`: Shuffles the elements of an array and returns the shuffled array.

+#### Generators

-- `generateRandomly(unwalkableValue: T, randomChance: number): MapGenerator<T>`: Randomly places a specified value on the map with a given probability.
+- `generateRandomly(randomChance: number): mapGenerator<T>`: Randomly places the unwalkable value across the map with a specified probability.
-- `generateCrawler(verticalCrawlCount: number, horizontalCrawlCount: number, unwalkableValue: T): MapGenerator<T>`: Generates a path using a crawling algorithm.
+- `generateCrawler(verticalCrawlCount: number, horizontalCrawlCount: number): mapGenerator<T>`: Generates a path using a crawling algorithm.
-- `generateRecursively(startIndex: [number, number], maxPathSize: number, unwalkableValue: T, equalityFunction: EqualityFunctionType<T>, shouldFillHoles: boolean): MapGenerator<T>`: Recursively generates a path starting from a specified index.
+- `generateRecursively(startIndex: index, maxPathSize: number, shouldFillHoles: boolean): mapGenerator<T>`: Recursively generates a path starting from a specified index.
-- `generateWilsons(startIndex: [number, number], maxPathSize: number, unwalkableValue: T, possiblePathValue: T, equalityFunction: EqualityFunctionType<T>, shouldFillHoles: boolean): MapGenerator<T>`: Generates a path using Wilson's algorithm.
+- `generateWilsons(startIndex: index, maxPathSize: number, possiblePathValue: T, shouldFillHoles: boolean): mapGenerator<T>`: Generates a path using Wilson's algorithm.
-- `generatePrims(startIndex: [number, number], maxPathSize: number, unwalkableValue: T, equalityFunction: EqualityFunctionType<T>, shouldFillHoles: boolean): MapGenerator<T>`: Generates a path using Prim's algorithm.
+- `generatePrims(startIndex: index, maxPathSize: number, shouldFillHoles: boolean): mapGenerator<T>`: Generates a path using Prim's algorithm.

 ## Contributing